gertingold/tools4scicomp/manuscript/numpy.rst

 The functions offered through the SciPy package cover many tasks typically encountered in the numerical treatment of scientific problems.
 Here, we can only give an impression of the potential of SciPy by discussing a few examples.
-It is highly recommended to take a look at the `SciPy API reference <https://docs.scipy.org/doc/scipy/reference/#api-reference>`_.
+It is highly recommended to take a look at the `SciPy API Reference`_.

 As a first example, we consider the linear regression of noisy data.
 In a first step, we create data on a line with normally distributed noise added on top::